Holistic Healthcare: Mental Health and Physical Healing

 by Mike Whitmer on Wednesday, May 29, 2019

-Bringing Mental Health into Physical Healing
+Bringing Mental Health Into Physical Healing

 I began a long journey, but one that provided more than just treatment of my physical pain.

-Each time I would check in and visit my chiropractor, I was greeted with encouragement.
+Each time I would check in and visit my provider, I was greeted with encouragement.
 Asked how I was feeling and offering feedback based on the day’s symptoms.
 Shown how I could care for myself.
 Given an opportunity to rest and recover in the midst of the chaos of daily life.
 On the days when the physical pain was just too much to bear, she sat intently and listened.
 I was given more than just a plan for treatment.
 I was given hope.
 And a sense of calm.

-I remember the day my chiropractor said she could feel the stress I was carrying in my body.
+I remember the day my doctor said she could feel the stress I was carrying in my body.
 By this point in my treatment plan, she had gotten to know me pretty well.
 She knew that I had some stress in my life, and she genuinely cared about how I was doing.